jedrzejkubica/GBA-centrality/README.md

 make
 ```

-This repository requires [GBA-centrality-C](https://github.com/jedrzejkubica/GBA-centrality-C).
-Here `GBA_centrality.py` uses the GBA-centrality-C shared object (.so file) created using the following commands:

-As input, GBA centrality takes an interactome SIF file, a parsed Uniprot file and a TXT file with known disease-associated genes.
+As input, GBA centrality takes an interactome SIF file, a parsed Uniprot file and a file with known disease-associated genes.
+GBA centrality allows the user to set attenuation coefficient `--alpha`  (0 < alpha < 1 ; default = 0.5).

 Example usage:
 ```